How to Switch from Adderall to Strattera (Atomoxetine)

 - Tic disorders — Strattera is safe for patients with comorbid Tourette syndrome or tic disorders, whereas stimulants may exacerbate tics in some individuals.

 The main trade-off: Strattera takes 4–6 weeks to reach full therapeutic effect, whereas Adderall works within an hour.
 This delayed onset requires patience and a carefully managed transition period.
+If you'd prefer to stay on a stimulant but want longer duration, switching from Adderall to Vyvanse is another popular option.
+You can also compare Strattera to the newer non-stimulant Qelbree in our Strattera vs. Qelbree comparison.

 Cross-Taper Protocol: How to Transition Safely